Travel, experience, conserve with

 An incredible voyage visiting prime wildlife sites along the Antarctic Peninsula and in the nearby South Shetland islands.
 The perfect introduction to the Antarctic!

-Your journey begins and ends in the southern-most town in the world – Ushuaia, in Terra del Fuego – which nestles between the spectacular snow-capped mountains of the Andes and the Beagle Channel.
-You will travel across the Drake Passage (an experience in itself), accompanied by albatrosses and other seabirds, watching for whales and dolphins along the way.
+Your journey begins in the southernmost town in the world – Ushuaia, in Tierra del Fuego – nestled between the spectacular snow-capped mountains of the Andes and the Beagle Channel.
+You travel across the Drake Passage, accompanied by a rich variety of pelagic seabirds such as wandering albatross, southern giant petrel, cape petrel and black-browed albatross, not to mention the wealth of marine wildlife, including humpback, orca, and minke whale.

-Your first stop will normally be the Shetland Islands, where you visit enormous penguin rookeries, land on beaches ruled by Antarctic fur seals, and observe wallowing elephant seals.
+Your first stop will normally be the South Shetland Islands, where you visit enormous penguin rookeries, land on beaches ruled by Antarctic fur seals, and observe wallowing elephant seals.
 The vessel will then move on to the Antarctic Peninsula where you will have plenty of time to experience the special magic of this awe-inspiring wilderness.
-Visit huge rookeries of Gentoo, chinstrap and Adelie penguins, and see blue-eyed shags, kelp gulls and Cape petrels.
-You are also likely to see Weddell, crabeater and leopard seals, while orcas, humpback and minke whales are often encountered at close range.
+Visit huge rookeries of gentoo, chinstrap and Adélie penguins, and see blue-eyed shags, kelp gulls and cape petrels.
+You are also likely to see Weddell, crabeater and leopard seals, while orca, humpback and minke whale are often encountered at close range.

 Finally, you will head back north back across the Drake Passage before rounding Cape Horn and making your way back to Ushuaia.